khanna-vijay/Book_Analysis/The Critique of Pure Reason - By Immanuel Kant.md

-# The Critique of Pure Reason - By: Immanuel Kant
+# The Critique of Pure Reason - Immanuel Kant

 ---